tobipch/Cublog/_posts/2014-11-09-3x3-Another-Sub20-Step.markdown

 ---
 Hello :)

-Another big Step to my target Sub-20 Ao100 ist made.
+Another big Step to my target Sub-20 Ao100 is made.

 Yesterday I finally got my first Sub-20 Ao12 and with 19.61 Seconds it isn't even that tightly.